 Dr. Jun Wang is the Chief of the Hematopathology Section at the Department of Pathology and Laboratory Medicine, Loma Linda University Medical Center, and a Full Professor of Pathology & Human Anatomy at Loma Linda University School of Medicine, as well as a Consultant Hematopathologist for the California Tumor Tissue Registry (CTTR).
-Dr. Wang received his medical degree from Wannan Medical College in 1982 and M.S. degree in microbiology and immunology from Zhejiang Academy of Medical Sciences/Bangbu Medical College in 1985 in China.
-He completed his Pathology Residency training at UCLA-Harbor Medical Center, University of California Los Angeles (UCLA) School of Medicine in 1999 as well as his Surgical Pathology Fellowship and Hematopathology Fellowship training at the City of Hope National Medical Center in 2000 and 2001, respectively.
+Dr. Wang received his medical degree from Wannan Medical College in 1982 and M.S. degree in immunology from Zhejiang Academy of Medical Sciences/Bangbu Medical College in 1985 in China.
+He completed his Pathology Residency training (1995-1999) at UCLA-Harbor Medical Center, University of California Los Angeles (UCLA) School of Medicine in 1999 as well as his Surgical Pathology Fellowship and Hematopathology Fellowship training at the City of Hope National Medical Center in 2000 and 2001, respectively.
 He also completed a mini-fellowship training on coagulation and hemostasis at the Massachusetts General Hospital (MGH), Harvard Medical School in Boston.
 Dr. Wang is certified in both Anatomic and Clinical Pathology (AP/CP) as well as Hematology/Hematopathology subspecialty by the American Board of Pathology.
-He completed postdoctoral work while holding the World Health Organization (WHO) Fellowship Award at University of Southern California (USC) School of Medicine and the Will Rogers Memorial Foundation Fellowship Award at UCLA School of Medicine.
+He completed postdoctoral work while holding the World Health Organization (WHO) Fellowship Award at University of Southern California (USC) School of Medicine (1989-1990) and the Will Rogers Memorial Foundation Fellowship Award at UCLA School of Medicine (1991-1994).

 Recently, a team of researchers led by Dr. Wang have conducted and published research that has literally changed the name and altered the treatment of a disease that afflicts significant numbers of post-transplant patients.
 For many years some post transplant patients have developed a Hodgkin lymphoma-like (HL-like) post-transplant lymphoproliferative disorder (PTLD) that has been treated, relatively unsuccessfully as if it were Hodgkin lymphoma.
 Recent work by Dr. Jun Wang’s research team found important immunophenotypic, molecular genetic, and clinical differences between classical HL type PTLD and HL-like PTLD, and established that HL-like PTLD is not Hodgkin lymphoma but rather a monomorphic B-cell PTLD and should be treated as such (American Journal of Surgical Pathology 2006;30:470).
 The World Health Organization (WHO) Committee for Lymphoma Classification has taken note and agreed.
-In its most recent (2008) WHO Classification of Tumours of Haematopoietic and Lymphoid Tissues, it has cited the work by this research team and reclassified this HL-like PTLD, by removing it from the HL and HL-like PTLD category and merging it into the monomorphic B-cell PTLD category (WHO 2008, reference #1759).
+In its most recent (2008 & 2016) WHO Classification of Tumours of Haematopoietic and Lymphoid Tissues, it has cited the work by this research team and reclassified this HL-like PTLD, by removing it from the HL and HL-like PTLD category and merging it into the monomorphic B-cell PTLD category (WHO 2008, reference #1759).
 Thus, HL-like PTLD, belonging to category 4 of WHO 2001 classification, is currently considered DLBCL and belongs to M-PTLD group.
 This change greatly impacts on the choice of treatment, which is different for each type of lymphoma.
 The possibility of applying anti-CD20 antibodies gives the chance of successful treatment in case of B-cell origin lymphomas [Mucha et al. Nephrol.
 Dial.
 Transplant.
 2010;25:2089-2098].